Chart Color Schemes

 The level of cultural diversity witnessed in Birtinya was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Birtinya's cultural diversity was above average, with 11.4% speaking a language other than English at home and 27.0% born overseas.
-Christianity was the primary religion in Birtinya at 45.5%.
-Hinduism showed overrepresentation at 1.4%, compared to Rest of Qld's 0.8%.
+Birtinya's cultural diversity was found to be above average, with 11.4% of its population speaking a language other than English at home and 27.0% born overseas.
+Christianity was the main religion in Birtinya, comprising 45.5%.
+Hinduism showed overrepresentation in Birtinya at 1.4%, compared to 0.8% across Regional Qld.

 Frequently Asked Questions - Diversity